Balance of payments

 In international economics, the balance of payments (also known as balance of international payments and abbreviated BOP or BoP) of a country is the difference between all money flowing into the country in a particular period of time (e.g., a quarter or a year) and the outflow of money to the rest of the world.
-In other words, it is economic transactions between countries during a period of time.
-These financial transactions are made by individuals, firms and government bodies to compare receipts and payments arising out of trade of goods and services.
+These financial transactions are made by individuals, firms and government bodies.
+BoP compares receipts and payments arising out of trade of goods and services as well as international investment.

-The balance of payments consists of three primary components: the current account, the financial account, and the capital account.
+The balance of payments consists of two primary components: the current account and the capital and financial account.
 The current account reflects a country's net income, while the financial account reflects the net change in ownership of national assets.
 The capital account reflects a part that has little effect on the total, and represents the sum of unilateral capital account transfers, and the acquisitions and sales of non-financial and non-produced assets.